A hacker might not cause any noticeable damage when infiltrating your web server. You may not notice any change in performance or any loss of data.

 Hackers do this by injecting malicious code into a database or into web page templates.
 Visitors get redirected to malicious sites, or inadvertently download trojans.

 If an online antivirus tool detects a site hosting malware, it will blacklist the site by adding it to its database of malicious websites.
 Users of the same antivirus tools will see warnings when visiting the infected site.
+Read our website hosting security article and learn how to keep your website secure in 2021.

 Google also provides popular browsers, such as Chrome, Safari, and Firefox and Opera, with lists of malicious sites which it detects when crawling and indexing for its search engine.
 Browsers using their blacklists will block infected sites.